Urethra: Female

 Between the superior and inferior fascia of the urogenital diaphragm, the female urethra is surrounded by the urethral sphincter.

 The urethra in female placental mammals is typically shorter than in the male.

 Microanatomy

-The cells lining the urethra (the epithelium) start off as transitional cells as it exits the bladder, which are variable layers of flat to cuboidal cells that change shape depending on whether they are compressed by the contents of the urethra.
+The cells lining the urethra (the epithelium) going all over transitional cells as it exits the bladder, which are variable layers of flat to cuboidal cells that change shape depending on whether they are compressed by the contents of the urethra.
 Further along the urethra there are pseudostratified columnar and stratified columnar epithelia.
 The lining becomes multiple layers of flat cells near the end of the urethra, which is the same as the external skin around it.

-There are small mucus-secreting urethral glands, as well as bulbo-urethral glands of Cowper, that secrete mucous acting to lubricate the urethra.
+There are small mucus-secreting urethral glands present in the urethral wall.
+In females, the paraurethral glands secrete mucous to lubricate the urethra; in males, the homologous bulbourethral glands.

 The urethra consists of three coats: muscular, erectile, and mucous, the muscular layer being a continuation of that of the bladder.